awslabs/threat-composer/README.md

 - Capture and store mitigation candidates and mapping to threats.
 - Create a threat model document based on user-supplied input.
 - Help users answer "Did we do a good enough job" by providing insights and suggestions for bar-raising actions via an 'Insights dashboard'
+- Threat packs to find and add bulk or selected threat statements to your current workspace (Self-hosted deployments only).
+You can author and deploy custom packs - [Learn more...](#customising-reference-data-in-your-build)
+- Mitigation packs to find and add bulk or selected mitigations to your current workspace.
+You can author and deploy custom packs (Self-hosted deployments only) - [Learn more...](#customising-reference-data-in-your-build)
 - Data persisted only client-side within the browser (100% local storage).
 - JSON import/export capabilities to enable persistent storage, sharing, and version control outside of the web browser (e.g. by using git).
-- Markdown and PDF static downloads of the threat model document.
+- Markdown, DOCX, and PDF static downloads of the threat model document.
 - Workspace separation to allow working on multiple threat models.

 ## Threat model example